SSBUTrainingGrounds/Tabuu-3.0/CommandList.md

     Example: `%removerole @Phxenix first class`

 **%rename** `<@user> <name>`
     Info: Admin only.
 Renames the given member to the given nickname.
+Removes the nickname if you do not pass in a new one.
     Example: `%rename @Phxenix Example Name`

 **%reportmatch** `<@user>`